etnite/tiledb_scripts/README.md

 they would like to import into a TileDB-VCF instance.
 The script to perform this step is `code/store_samps.sh`.
 A few notes on this process:

-1. The script will check to see if any samples in the multi-sample file are already present in the DB.
-If so, these samples can either be removed prior to import or given a new, unique identifier
+1. It is possible to import a sample that is already present within the DB.
+In this case I think(?)
+TileDB replaces the sample (unfortunately without a warning).
+I would like to add some exception handling for this, but for now it's the user's responsibility to watch out for sample collisions
 2. In the case of importing large files, `bcftools +split` will run into issues with the system-imposed limit on the number of files that can be open simultaneously.
 You can check this with `ulimit -n`.
 Typically on Linux systems this will be 1,024.